 Make sure you treat it as a big deal!
 Because it is.

-Be patient whilst they learn to walk
+Be patient while they learn to walk.

 But that doesn’t mean that you should stop encouraging them to walk!
 Instead, work with them to help foster their development.